 Cherry Duke graduated summa cum laude from Texas Woman’s University and received her graduate degree in Opera Performance from The Hartt School at the University of Hartford.
 She joined the voice and opera faculty of the University of Texas El Paso in 2015.
 Founder of YourType Arts Partners, she has created promotional materials including web sites for performing artists since 1998.
-Cherry now brings her expertise to emerging artists around the country through these informative seminars.
-Email Cherry.
+Cherry now brings her expertise to emerging artists around the country through these interactive and informative seminars.

 - Social Media for Classical Musicians

 - The Essence of Self-Promotion

 Through Risa Renae Harman’s Money Management seminar, I learned so much about creating a realistic budget that is applicable to my lifestyle.
 I have implemented her advice, and I’m spending less and staying within my budget allowances!
 Her advice on taxes was helpful as well.
 I did them on my own this year, using some of her suggested advice.
 Risa made the financial aspect of career planning easy to understand, and something that I felt I could do.

 American soprano Risa Renae Harman is widely acclaimed for her technical virtuosity and communication skills as an artist.
 As noted by The New York Times, “she is that rare creature among singers, a really good recitalist.”
 She has appeared with major regional companies in the US and abroad and is the winner of numerous vocal competitions.

 Since 2001, she has been an Artist-in-Residence with the Bay View Music Festival.
 It was there, upon seeing a void in the business side of a young musician’s training, she began a series of seminars in career development, “Thriving in the Arts.”
 Based on personal experience as a young artist and navigating the pitfalls of a career, these seminars cover different aspects of beginning and maintaining a career in music.